-New Home Sales Decline in Springfield According to Newest Data
+New Home Sales Fall in Springfield According to Latest Data

-The Springfield, MA market saw a drop in new home closings year-over-year in March, declining after staying relatively stable in February from the year earlier.
+Closings of new homes slid year-over-year in March in the Springfield, MA market, falling after remaining level in February from the year earlier.
 Closings stood at 0 in March after being 5 a year earlier and remaining unchanged at 1 in February from a year earlier.

 Other Market Trends

 Foreclosures and real estate owned (REO) closings continued to decline from a year earlier in March, but did not look to be a burden on the market.
 Together, foreclosures plus REO closings accounted for 16.5% of existing home closings, down from 18.8% a year earlier.
 The percentage of existing home closings involving foreclosures declined to 4.2% in March from 5.7% a year earlier and REO closings moved from 13.1% of existing home closings in March 2013 to 12.3% in March 2014.

 Please refer to the ABOUT THIS MSA tab to learn more about geographic coverage and data availability in the Springfield, MA area.